Learning to Reconnect with the Great Outdoors this Summer for Mental Health Boost as Big Cities Reopen

 -Eating Healthy and Nutritious Meals on-the-go in Central Park- Criollas serves authentic, handcrafted Argentinian empanadas with vegan dough – baked, not fried, from scratch everyday with locally sourced, organic ingredients using traditional South American methods, with both vegan and vegetarian options, located in New York City’s Columbus Circle within the Turnstyle Underground Market.
 If you are not in the mood for on-the-go but still in Central Park, Tavern on the Green captures the spirit of New York City with a completely redesigned space and menu that harkens back to the original landmark featuring warm, celebratory dining spaces, seasonal American fare, classic cocktails, and a robust wine list.
 Eataly Downtown partnered with the Color Factory to create La Pizza & La Pasta A Colori, an immersive sensory experience that blends art and food, focused around the rich colors and tastes of Italian cuisine, featuring a menu designed around colors found in Eataly’s high-quality ingredients, and educates diners on how seasonality, aging, sourcing and production impacts the appealing appearance of food and drink.

--Rooftop views to help you wind down- Enjoy panoramic city views, inventive cocktails and an approachable atmosphere, 31 stories in the sky on the rooftop of Arlo NoMad with stunning Manhattan city views day or night, and the infamous “sky walk” glass floor installation.
+-Rooftop views to help you wind down- With sky-high views of Manhattan, The Westin New York at Times Square is conveniently situated near Times Square, Broadway, Central Park and Madison Square Garden.
+For relaxation, the hotel’s WestinWORKOUT® Fitness Studio is open 24-hours and features state-of-the-art gym equipment including Peloton bikes, TRX functional training equipment and the Westin brand’s new bespoke Hypervolt recovery station, as part of a first-ever hotel partnership with Hyperice in order to support a 360-degree well-being regimen.
+Enjoy panoramic city views, inventive cocktails and an approachable atmosphere, 31 stories in the sky on the rooftop of Arlo NoMad with stunning Manhattan city views day or night, and the infamous “sky walk” glass floor installation.
 Along with breathtaking views of the Empire State Building and New York City skyline, with other locations: Arlo SoHo and the just-opened Arlo Midtown.
 Monarch, an expansive rooftop perched 18 floors above midtown Manhattan, is offering a full menu of alcoholic and non-alcoholic drinks, along with a menu of light bites, boasting more than 5,000 square feet of open air rooftop space.
 It’s a great place to get some fresh air and enjoy the sites of the city, including a spectacular view of the adjacent Empire State Building.
 Dream Hotel Group’s road to post-pandemic recovery is PHD Terrace at Dream Midtown which just unveiled its 3rd summer installation Sunflower Dreams, transformed into a vibrant dreamland of lush greenery, yellow and coral tones and an ascending series of floral installations made with thousands of sunflowers.